TirthankarRoy007/coupon-management-system/README.md

 1. **No Caching**: Every request queries database; no caching mechanism implemented
 2. **No Rate Limiting**: API can be overwhelmed by excessive requests
 3. **Limited Error Messages**: Error messages could be more descriptive
-4. **No Audit Trail**: No tracking of who created/modified coupons or when
-5. **No Transaction Support**: Cart updates are not atomic; partial failures possible
+4. **No Transaction Support**: Cart updates are not atomic; partial failures possible
-6. **Scalability**: Not optimized for high-concurrency scenarios
+5. **Scalability**: Not optimized for high-concurrency scenarios
-7. **No API Versioning**: Breaking changes would affect all clients
+6. **No API Versioning**: Breaking changes would affect all clients

 ### Validation Limitations